What is Leaky Gut Syndrome?

 - There are specific foods that are known to aid with leaky gut.

-- Cultured/Fermented Foods: Yogurt, sauerkraut, kimchi, fruit preserves, chutneys, kombucha, kefir and even sour cream—are each examples of cultured or fermented foods or drinks that contain probiotics along with micro and macro nutrients.
+- Cultured/Fermented Foods: Yogurt, sauerkraut, kimchi, fruit preserves, chutneys, kombucha, kefir and even sour cream are examples of cultured or fermented foods or drinks that contain probiotics along with micro and macro nutrients.

 Supplements are also especially advantageous to help treat leaky gut.